-From the 1st round of proof of concept funding, THYME has funded the following projects, as these projects develop, case studies will be shared.
+From the first two rounds of proof of concept funding, THYME has funded the following projects, as these projects develop, case studies will be shared.
 The THYME project has now awarded a total of £523,400 in total across two rounds of funding.

 The commercial viability of sustainable feedstocks for the production of pharmaceutical products.